Hemyock: Facilities

 Hemyock remains a viable village, with a school, medical facilities, one garage, one accident repair centre, two hairdressers, one public house, one convenience store, one Post Office & store, two playing fields, a Parish Hall, a community centre and two churches.

 Transport

-Local bus services 20, 20A, 397, 675 are operated by Stagecoach.
+The village is served by the Stagecoach 20 and the Redwoods 697 buses.

-Hemyock was the terminus of the Culm Valley Light Railway that ran between the village and for 99 years.
+Hemyock was the terminus of the Culm Valley Light Railway that ran between the village and for 99 years between 1876 and 1975, with passenger services closing in 1963.

 Industry

 The first mechanically operated butter factory in the West of England was started at Mountshayne in 1886 by 4 local farmers, this was later transferred to Millhayes, subsequently becoming part of St. Ivel.
 It was closed in the 1990s.
 The site has been re-developed for housing.